 Who will be responsible for enforcement?

 State police, county sheriffs, municipal law enforcement officers, state forest rangers and game wardens will be authorized to make inspections, investigations, arrests and disposals of firewood transported illegally to Maine from other states.
 However, efforts during the initial period are targeted on familiarizing local citizens and visitors with the new regulations.
 Most of the effort is currently being focused on education and public awareness.

 However, as mentioned above, regulations associated with materials (including firewood) from known infestations will be strictly enforced.

 What do I do if I have come to Maine and inadvertently brought firewood with me, and I can’t prove that it meets USDA heat treatment standards?

 If you have wood that comes from an area that is quarantined by the federal government (eg Worcester, Mass), it should be reported immediately to USDA APHIS Plant Protection and Quarantine at 207-848-0001.
 Alternatively, contact the Maine Forest Service (207-287-2791) or Bureau of Agriculture (207-287-3891).
 Such wood will be destroyed immediately.

 Regarding wood from other (not federally quarantined) out-of-state sources: during this initial season, the Maine Forest Service is instructing visitors to burn it within 24 hours.

 If visitors have too much wood to utilize within 24 hours, the MFS is instructing visitors to deliver it to designated Maine DOC facilities for destruction (Currently: Gray, West Paris, and Bolton Hill).
-We are continuing to explore opportunities for an additional drop off site on northbound I95 near Maine’s southern border but we don’t have that yet.

 Is the interstate movement of "logs" restricted or affected under this firewood regulation?